yjg30737/pyqt-openai/README.md

 * support GPT-4 and every other models below GPT3
 * support prompt generator (manageable)
 * support beginning and ending part of the prompt
-* support image generation with DALL-E
 * you can run this in background application
   * notification will pop up when response is generated
 * you can make window stack on top or control its transparency
+* image generation (DALL-E, Stable Diffusion with DreamStudio API)

 ## Requirements
 * qtpy - the package allowing you to write code that works with both PyQt and PySide
 * PyQt5 >= 5.14 or PySide6
 * openai
+* pyperclip - to copy prompt template from prompt generator
+* stability_sdk - for Stable Diffusion

 ## Preview
 This is using GPT-3.5 turbo model by default.

 ### Homepage
+#### Note: Some of these previews are not the latest.
 ![image](https://user-images.githubusercontent.com/55078043/236657804-bf299150-961a-4f80-9820-b45401f8bb7c.png)
 <b>You have to write your openai api key inside the red box.</b> see [How to play](#how-to-play)